seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 	assertEquals("The cumulative percentage at index 1 should be undefined(NaN)", 0,result, 0);
 	}
 ~~~
 * Test case #6, Makes sure the getCumulativePercentages(KeyedValues data) method is working properly with an input that contains all zeroes.
 To simulate and properly test the method, mocking was used to replicate the behaviour of KeyedValues data as input.
 In this test case, the KeyedValues object contains three values, all consisting of zeroes.
-In this context, zeroes should be expected for all the values in the returned KeyedValues object, however, the test case fails.
-The values inside the returned KeyedValues object are all "NaN", instead of zeroes.

 #### double getCentralValue()